 Broadmoor Interchange - Northbound: The shoulder narrows to about 5 feet on the interchange overpass structure.
 Pedestrians and bicyclists must cross the northbound Broadmoor Boulevard to westbound I-182 movement only protected by a striped crosswalk without any signalization.
-At the westbound ramp terminal, bicyclists are forced into vehicle travel lanes north of the intersection and the parallel multi-use path is not readily accessible.
-Southbound: At the westbound I-182 movement using a striped crosswalk without signalization.
-The southbound Broadmoor to westbound I-182 movement using a striped crosswalk without signalization.
+At the westbound ramp terminal, bicyclists are forced into vehicle travel lanes north of the intersection as the should drops off completely and the parallel multi-use path is not readily accessible.
+Southbound: At the westbound ramp terminals, bicyclists and pedestrians must cross the southbound Broadmoor to westbound I-182 movement using a striped crosswalk without signalization.
 The southbound shoulder is slightly wider on the overpass than northbound, with approximately 6 feet on the structure.
 Southbound bicyclists must cross the unsignalized free eastbound right turn at the eastbound ramp terminal using a striped crosswalk as well, with no downstream facilities.